KnpLabs/KnpBundles/README.markdown

 This can take long time.
 GitHub API is limited to 60 calls per minute, so the commands needs to wait.

+### Search engine

+We use [Solr](http://lucene.apache.org/solr/) and it's PHP client [Solarium](http://solarium-project.org) to search bundles.
+If you have Solr up and running, simply do:

+    php app/console kb:solr:index --verbose

+This will index all bundles.

 ### Generate sitemap

     php app/console kb:sitemap:generate --spaceless=1